In year 8 students have 25 lessons a week, these are allotted as follows:

 Music

-• Students will be able to express themselves with more confidence and self-critique their performances.
-Students will perform compositions and set pieces to an audience
+• Students will perform compositions and set pieces to an audience

 • Expression techniques, compositional devices and lyric creation will be studied

-• Students will be able to compose and perform in at least 3 musical genres including The Blues, Rock and Pop music using authentic techniques
+• Students will compose and perform in at least three musical genres including the blues, rock and pop music using authentic techniques

-• Students will use more structure musical language to explain and critique music both with performance and composition
+• Students will use more structure musical vocabulary to explain and critique music both with performance and composition

-• Students will be able to explain the musical genres with reference to how these genres were developed linking iconic practitioners to each genre
+• Students will explain the musical genres with reference to how these genres were developed linking iconic practitioners to each genre

-• Students will experience working as part of different groups throughout the year with a key focus on respecting each other’s contribution and being empowered to support each other using positive, musical role models as a guide.
-Using some musical language
+• Students will experience working as part of different groups throughout the year with a key focus on respecting each other’s contribution and being empowered to support each other using positive, musical role models as a guide

-• Students can recognise how music directly affects everyday life
+• Students will recognise how music directly affects everyday life

-• Students will be able to appreciate how music is used to stimulate, sooth and energise
+• Students will appreciate how music is used to stimulate, sooth and energise

 Visit our music page for more information